marcgloor/pulsechain/README.md

 Current uptime:         3d 15h 37m 11s  since  10:53:07 25/05/23
 ```
+Packages needed to use the scripts in my repository: dialog speedometer bashtop iptraf-ng nmon net-tools ntpdate fail2ban ufw rcs ufw tuptime ksh curl net-tools systemd-timesyncd.
 #### Execution and Consensus Layer
-Go-eth execution client, Prysm consenus client and Prysm validator clients are running in docker containers that I manually prune from time to time.
+[Go-eth execution client](go-pulse.sh), [Prysm consenus client](prysm-beacon.sh) and [Prysm validator client](prysm-validator.sh) are running in GNU Screen held docker containers that I manually [prune](prune-and-purge.sh) from time to time.
 I also ensure every once in a while that I pull the latest docker packages by stoping the validator, prune and remove all docker images to enforce the re-downloading of the latest vesions when restarting the node.
 ```
 docker container prune -f
 docker stop go-pulse <execution-client> <consensus-client> <validator-client>